Robert R. Scott

 Robert Raymond Scott (July 13, 1915 – December 7, 1941) was a United States Navy sailor who was posthumously awarded the Medal of Honor for his actions during the attack on Pearl Harbor.

 Biography

 Robert Raymond Scott was born in Massillon, Ohio on July 13, 1915, and enlisted in the United States Navy on April 18, 1938.
 Machinist's Mate First Class Scott was assigned to USS California when the Japanese attacked Pearl Harbor on December 7, 1941.
 The compartment containing the air compressor to which Scott was assigned as his battle station was flooded as a result of a torpedo hit.
 The remainder of the personnel evacuated the space, but Scott refused to leave, saying words to the effect that "This is my station and I will stay and give them air as long as the guns are going."
-He was posthumously received the Medal of Honor for his heroism.
+He was posthumously awarded the Medal of Honor for his heroism.